ldmoray/styn/README.rst

 -  Automatically generates a command line interface.
 -  Rake style param passing to tasks
 -  Supports python 2.7 and python 3.x
+-  Tasks are called chores.
+-  Works with Celery.

 Installation
 ------------

-You can install pynt from the Python Package Index (PyPI) or from source.
+You can install styn from the Python Package Index (PyPI) or from source.

 Using pip

 .. code:: bash

-    $ pip install pynt
+    $ pip install styn

 Using easy\_install

 .. code:: bash

-    $ easy_install pynt
+    $ easy_install styn

 Example
 -------

-The build script is written in pure Python and pynt takes care of managing any dependencies between tasks and generating a command line interface.
+The build script is written in pure Python and styn takes care of managing any dependencies between tasks and generating a command line interface.